kokkos/kokkos-core-wiki/API-Reference/Kokkos::DualView.md

   //Methods for reallocating or resizing the View objects.

+  // Return allocation state of underlying views
+  //
+  // Returns true if both the host and device views points to a valid memory location.
+This function works for both managed and unmanaged view.
+With the unmanaged view, there is no guarantee that referenced address is valid, only that it is a non-null pointer. constexpr bool is_allocated() const;

   // Reallocate both View objects.
   //
   // This discards any existing contents of the objects, and resets